AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 and general theory of relativity, it can be concluded that in

-areas smaller than Planck's length » 10 -33 cm, quantum vacuum fluctuations are so
+areas around the Planck's length » 10-33 cm, quantum vacuum fluctuations are so

 large that not only the geometry fluctuates, but also spacetime